 On the environmental side, fires have affected soil quality and increased erosion risks, especially near waterways.

-However, some areas benefit from the natural cycle of renewal, as certain plants regenerate and encourage new growth.
+However, some areas benefit from the natural cycle of renewal.
+Certain plants regenerate and encourage new growth.

 Understanding these effects helps you appreciate the park’s resilience and the ongoing challenges it faces.